Articles from 2026

 The Open-Weight LLM Landscape in 2026: What Engineers Actually Need to Know

 The open-weight ecosystem has matured faster than most engineers realize.
-MoE proliferation, hybrid attention, and extended context windows are changing what's actually deployable on-premise — and that matters more than ever for healthcare AI.
+MoE proliferation, hybrid attention, and extended context windows are changing what's deployable on-premise.
+That matters more than ever for healthcare AI.

 Software 2.0 Is Here and It Changed How I Think About Programming

-In 2017, a post called "Software 2.0" argued that neural networks would replace explicit logic as the dominant programming paradigm.
-Nine years later, that prediction has fully landed — and the implications for how we build software are bigger than most engineers want to admit.
+In 2017, Andrej Karpathy argued that neural networks would replace explicit logic as the dominant programming paradigm.
+Nine years later, that prediction has fully landed.
+The implications for how we build software are bigger than most engineers want to acknowledge.

 Three Ways to Know If Your Career Is Actually Growing